Johnny-Morgan/hike-logger/static/testing/TESTING.md

     - Confirmed that the hike was deleted from the database.

-    - Confirmed that the hike was removed from the table in the users profile page.
+    - Confirmed that the hike was removed from the table in the user's profile page.

     - Confirmed that the stats of the user were updated to reflect the deletion of the hike.